 Your cover letter is less restrictive than your data engineer resume.
-Use this as an opportunity to tie yourself in a personal way to the company or the role.
+Use this as a chance to tie yourself in a personal way to the company or role.
 Let’s say you’re applying to work for a healthcare company.
-Perhaps you deeply admired and respected a healthcare provider who supported your family during a serious illness.
+Perhaps you admired and respected a healthcare provider who supported your family during a serious illness.
 Leverage your interest to present a strong case for yourself.
 Yes, even a data engineering role can benefit the customers of a healthcare company!

 Ok.
 So, now you have a wonderful cover letter, and it’s ready to send, right?
 Wrong!
 The most important thing about good writing is editing.
 But just looking at it yourself doesn’t cut it, no matter how great a writer you are and how methodical you are.
 Get a few pairs of fresh eyes (data engineering eyes would be ideal) to review it for you.

 Give your brain a break while others take a look.
 Some time away from your document will give you some perspective and allow you to better and more objectively process feedback to make your final revision a quick one before finally submitting it to the hiring manager.